karimtarek0000/share-links-v/README.md

 # Share-Links

-Share-Linkes is a modern, customizable "link-in-bio" web application built with Nuxt.js.
+Share-Links is a modern, customizable "link-in-bio" web application built with Nuxt.js.
 It allows users to create and share a personalized profile page with their social media links and basic information.

 ## 🌟 Features

+- **User Authentication**: Secure signup, login, and password reset functionality
 - **Profile Customization**: Add your name, bio, and profile picture
 - **Social Media Management**: Add, edit, and remove links to various social media platforms